In progress at UNHQ

 For its part, the Russian Federation sought to insert a reference to “root causes” of the conflict by tabling an amendment, “L.12”.
 Its representative noted that that the world has found itself on the brink of a third World War due to “the anti-Russian project called Ukraine”.
 Stressing that the “Zelenskyy formula” and the "Bürgenstock process" are not viable, he noted “everyone who is going to press the button today” can choose a text divorced from reality or one offering practical steps to peace.
 The United States’ text is a step in the right direction, he added.

 While rejecting Moscow’s proposal, the Assembly adopted European-led amendments.
-These changes aligned the initial United States draft with the key elements highlighted in the Ukraine-drafted resolution.
+These changes brought the initial United States draft in line with key elements highlighted in the Ukraine-drafted resolution adopted earlier.
 As amended, the Assembly adopted “L.11” by a recorded vote of 93 in favour to 8 against (Belarus, Burkina Faso, Democratic People’s Republic of Korea, Mali, Nicaragua, Niger, Russian Federation, Sudan), with 73 abstentions.
-The United States abstained on the amended “L.11”.
+The United States abstained, as the amended version diverged from its original intent.